FAQ Fast Start

 Throughout my life, I have had friends and colleagues from other countries, and I have learned to speak slow and clear, when needed, breaking sentences into words that may easily translate or sound similar.

-I will always ask you to tell me to repeat or slow down if I say something you don’t understand, and I will do the same with you.
+You can always ask me to repeat or slow down if I say something you don’t understand, and I will do the same with you.
 Be confident that this will be a good opportunity to take photos and practice English in a non-judging environment.
 We will have fun!

 Not to worry.
 Every person has a different photographic eye, regardless of experience level.
 As a local who explores the city regularly, I see Chicago differently than most of you will.
 You will give me insight into your perspective through your answers to the pre-booking questions, and I will build the tour based on your eye, not mine.
 That said, I may share with you what I see to open your eyes to a different perspective.